 The Detox Your Home program is a free service from Sustainability Victoria which enables the safe disposal of potentially dangerous household chemicals and other products.
 The collected items are recycled for recovery and diverted from landfill.

-Click on the frequently asked questions about detoxing your home or visit Sustainability Victoria’s Detox You Home website for more information about the above collection services.
+Click on the frequently asked questions about detoxing your home or visit Sustainability Victoria’s Detox Your Home website for more information about the services.

 A national recycling program designed to collect empty, non-returnable chemical containers used in agricultural and veterinary operations and place them in the recycling system.
 All containers accepted by Drum Muster are recycled and made into products the community uses everyday, including pipes for drainage, irrigation applications, outdoor furniture, wheelie bins and road signage.